SAPIENZA AT THE OLIMPYCS OF SUSTAINABLE ARCHITECTURE

 SOLAR DECATHLON MIDDLE EAST

 Solar Decathlon Middle East 2018 (SDME 2018) – to be held in Dubai, United Arab Emirates – is the newest member of the global Solar Decathlon family and is the first edition of this important inter-university competition to have place in the Middle East.
 It will have as a further challenge for the teams in the race to be confronted with the harsh environment characterized by extremely high temperatures and humidity.
 Furthermore, one of the main characteristic elements of the SDME competition is its emphasis on sustainability, innovation and research.
 The participant teams work not only to develop and build their houses, but also to enhance the systems’ integration and generation of knowledge on sustainable construction.
-SDME 2018 was created through an agreement signed between Dubai Water and Electricity Authority (DEWA) and the Department of Energy of the United States of America in June 2015 in order to organize a sustainable solar houses competition in Dubai in 2018 and 2020 (Download Solar Decathlon Middle East 2018 Booklet).
+SDME 2018 was created through an agreement signed between the Dubai Supreme Council of Energy, Dubai Electricity and Water Authority (DEWA), and the Department of Energy of the United States of America in June 2015 in order to organize a sustainable solar houses competition in Dubai in 2018 and 2020 (Download Solar Decathlon Middle East 2018 Booklet).

 The SDME competition will support the National Innovation Strategy of the UAE and its commitment to improving the nation’s science, technology, engineering and mathematics education efforts and to building a more knowledge-intensive workforce.
 Dubai Electricity and Water Authority (DEWA) is eager to create and support education and workforce development programmes that are specific to applied energy and are essential to carrying out DEWA’s mission and advancing energy technologies for the future.